sselbach/production-seizer/README.md

 dqn.py| Contains the definition of the network architecture of our DQN and the training procedure.
 It also handles loading and saving of models. hyperparameters.py| Specifies all the hyperparameters used, general ones as well as ones specific for training eg. model saving directory and learning rate.

+### Training procedure outline:

+* **Outer loop: episodes**
+1. Loading the most current model (loading all trainable parameters) in the model saving directory.
+If this directory is empty, initialize random parameters by making a forward pass with random input.
+2. Start the game and interact with the game environment
+    * **Inner loop: steps**
+   1. Get all the windows for squares owned (old state)
+   2. Pass windows through the DQN to get an action for each owned square or choose a random action with the probability of Epsilon
+   3. Sent moves to game environment
+   4. Get the now states from the game environment
+   5. Compute the rewards
+   6. Save trajectory to replay buffer
+		 * **Training loop:**
+		 1. Sample a batch from the replay buffer
+		 2. Perform gradient descent on that batch
+		 3. Store the loss and the reward
+3. If a game ends, save the current model in the specified directory and produce a plot monitoring the training process in that episode

 ### Groundwork
 |